-Head massage benefits include relaxation of shoulders, upper arms, neck, scalp and face, but, with the right combination of oils, it is also a wonderful treatment to promote healthy, nourished hair.
+Head massage benefits include easing tension, calming headaches, and relaxation of shoulders, upper arms, neck, scalp and face, but with the right combination of oils, it is also a wonderful treatment to promote healthy, nourished hair.

 The great thing about scalp massage techniques is that the service can be performed anywhere and you don't need oil (although many therapists use it as a scalp treatment) or fancy products.
 You really only need a chair, and a table or desk for the client to rest their head.